 There’s a little transfer under the eyes – might have just been the napping – but otherwise the length has held up pretty well!

 It doesn’t remove very easily, slightly easier to remove than they’re real – but a micellar water couldn’t get my lashes clean and back to normal, and doesn’t come of very easily with cleanser either.

 If you aren’t sure I would recommend picking this up with the latest ELLE magazine to give it a try before you buy, especially if you aren’t the target user like me.
 If you prefer volume, don’t bother with this mascara, it’s not the right one for you.

-Have you tried Roller Lash out yet?
+Have you tried the Benefit Roller Lash Mascara out yet?